Patient Preference and Adherence

 Conclusions: Switching antipsychotic medications is associated with significantly increased health care resource utilization (vs continuing treatment).

 Noordsy, Douglas L.; Phillips, Glenn A.; Ball, Daniel E.; and Linde-Zwirble, Walter T., "Antipsychotic Adherence, Switching, and Health Care Service Utilization among Medicaid Recipients with Schizophrenia" (2010).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 3639.